Edge of Tomorrow (soundtrack): Reception

-James Southall of Movie Wave gave a negative review saying "if it was really considered essential to stick to an established sound, whether the far more entertaining Oblivion / Tron Legacy lineage might have been one that could have worked instead.
-Sad to say, Edge of Tomorrow does barely anything – the more appealing parts are too deeply buried in the murky surroundings to make me want to revisit them; as a result the whole is less than the sum of its parts, a sum which frankly isn’t that vast in the first place despite the signs of life that emerge towards the end."
+James Southall of Movie Wave gave a negative review, saying "if it was really considered essential to stick to an established sound, whether the far more entertaining Oblivion / Tron Legacy lineage might have been one that could have worked instead.
+Sad to say, Edge of Tomorrow does barely anything – the more appealing parts are too deeply buried in the murky surroundings to make me want to revisit them; as a result the whole is less than the sum of its parts, a sum which frankly isn't that vast in the first place despite the signs of life that emerge towards the end."

-Lauren Beverly of Rogers Revue had said "The soundtrack to “Edge of Tomorrow” is one of those that you definitely must have in your music collection.
+Lauren Beverly of The Rogers Revue said "The soundtrack to “Edge of Tomorrow” is one of those that you definitely must have in your music collection.
 The combination of techno, sound effects and classical music make this soundtrack unique and beautiful.
 The way Beck combines each element creates a musical journey of epic proportions.
 Each track has its own unique sound, which makes it outstanding and worth every second.
 This soundtrack is great for all listeners, especially for fans of techno and classical music."
 Richard Propes of The Independent Critic mentioned that "Beck's original score weaves its way through the film's darkly humorous terrain".
 It was shortlisted as one among the 114 contenders for Best Original Score category at the 87th Academy Awards.